Trace-free characters and abelian knot contact homology I: Trace-free slice of a knot

+Let $\mathfrak{X}(G)$ denote the set of the characters of $\SL_2(\C)$-representations of $G$.
+In this setting, the $\SL_2(\C)$-character variety (or simply the character variety) $X(G)$ of $G$ is defined as the image under the map $t$

+where $t_{g}(\chi_{\rho}):=t_{g}(\rho)$.
+It follows that $X(G)$ is a closed algebraic subset of the affine space.
+The parametrization of $X(G)$ depend on the choice of a generating set, but only up to biregular equivalence.
+Therefore, $X(G)$ is an invariant of $G$ up to biregular equivalence.

-Now, let us focus on the character varieties of knot groups.
-For a knot $K$ in $\S^3$, we denote by $E_K$ the knot exterior, and by $G(K)$ the knot group, i.e., the fundamental group $\pi_1(E_K)$ of $E_K$.
-Given a knot diagram $D_K$ with $n$ crossings, by Wirtinger's algorithm we obtain the Wirtinger presentation associated to $D_K$:
+We now turn to the character varieties of knot groups.
+For a knot $K$ in $\S^3$, we denote by $E_K$ the knot exterior, and by $G(K)=\pi_1(E_K)$ the knot group.
+The group $G(K)$ has a presentation generated by meridians of $K$.
+For instance, given a knot diagram $D_K$ with $n$ crossings, the Wirtinger algorithm yields the Wirtinger presentation associated with $D_K$: